Ferrari F2001: F2001B

 For the opening rounds of the 2002 season, Ferrari ran an evolution of the F2001, denoted the F2001B, before the new Ferrari F2002 was adopted from the third round of the 2002 campaign.
 The car's chassis, designated as Ferrari 215, was developed by Ferrari's chief designer, Rory Byrne.
 It featured a lightweight and aerodynamically efficient design, which contributed to its impressive performance on the track.
 The F2001B was powered by a Ferrari Tipo 051 engine, a 3.0-liter V10 configuration.

 The Ferrari F2001B made its debut at the 2002 Australian Grand Prix, held at the Melbourne Grand Prix Circuit.
 Michael Schumacher demonstrated the car's capabilities by securing a strong qualifying position.
 While he did not achieve pole position (which went to his teammate Rubens Barrichello), Schumacher put up a competitive performance during the race and ultimately emerged as the victor.
 This triumph marked a promising start to the season for both Schumacher and the Ferrari team.

 The second race of the season took place at the Sepang International Circuit in Malaysia.
 Schumacher qualified on pole position.
 However, during the first corner of the race, Schumacher was involved in a collision with Juan Pablo Montoya, which affected his chances of securing a higher finishing position.
 Despite the setback, Schumacher managed to finish in third place, earning valuable points for the championship.

-Livery
+Sponsorship and livery

 This was the final year for FedEx and Tic Tac as the team would not renew these sponsorships.

-Ferrari used Marlboro advertising on their cars, except in France, Great Britain, and Italy.
+Ferrari used Marlboro advertising on their cars, except in France, Great Britain, Italy and United States.
 At the Italian Grand Prix, the sponsors were removed and the nose cone was painted black in response to the September 11 attacks.
+At the United States Grand Prix, the bargeboard of the cars and Schumacher's helmet featured the American flag.